shahidfoy/NodeWithPassport/README.md

 ```

 make sure to place proper OAuth redirect URI's

 for example facebooks Valid OAuth redirect URIs should look something like:

 http://localhost:3000/auth/facebook/callback

-for google it should be:
+for google it has two which should be:

 Authorized JavaScript origins